 - 2 tsp thyme leaves

 - Place beef in a large bowl and sprinkle with flour, salt and pepper, tuning to cover completely.
-Heat olive oil over medium-high heat in a large, heavy-bottomed pot or Dutch oven.
+Heat olive oil over medium-high heat in a large, heavy-bottomed pot or Dutch oven (I use this Lodge Cast Iron Dutch Oven).
 Sear 1/4 of the beef at a time being careful not to crowd the pan.
 Turn the beef cubes so they are uniformly brown on all sides; be sure to control heat so beef and the drippings don't burn.
 Remove the first batch to a baking sheet; continue to cook remaining batches until all beef is seared and set aside.

 - Turn the heat down to medium and add onion, carrots, potatoes and garlic to the same pot.
 Cook stirring occasionally, until the onion begins to soften, about 2 minutes.
 Add the beef back to the pot along with the stock, Guinness, tomato paste, Worcestershire sauce and thyme, stirring to combine.

-- Bring pot to a boil, then pour into slow cooker dish.
+- Bring pot to a boil, then pour into slow cooker dish (I use this Hamilton Beach programmable slow cooker).
 Cook in slow cooker on medium for 6 hours.